Alexander Petrov (chess player)

-Alexander Dmitrievich Petrov (Алекса́ндр Дми́триевич Петро́в) (February 12, 1794 - April 22, 1867) was a Russian chess player, chess composer, and chess writer.
+Alexander Dmitrievich Petrov (Алекса́ндр Дми́триевич Петро́в; February 12, 1794 - April 22, 1867) was a Russian chess player, chess composer, and chess writer.

 Biography

 Petrov was born in Biserovo (now part of Opochka in Pskov Oblast) into a noble family and is usually remembered as the first great Russian chess master.
-From 1804, he lived in Saint Petersburg.
-In 1809, he defeated Baranov while in 1814, he defeated Kopev, Petersburg's leading chess players, and became the best Russian player at the age of 15.
-For over half a century Petrov was considered Russia's strongest player.
+From 1804, he lived in St. Petersburg.
+In 1809, he defeated Baranov, while in 1814 he defeated Kopev, likely St. Petersburg's two leading chess players, and became the best Russian player at the age of 15.
+For over half a century, Petrov was considered Russia's strongest player.

-He is an author of the first chess handbook in Russian (Shakhmatnaya igra [...], St Petersburg 1824).
+He is an author of the first chess handbook in Russian (Shakhmatnaya igra [...], St Petersburg, 1824).
 He also analysed with Carl Jaenisch the opening that later became known as the Petrov's Defense or Russian Game (ECO C42).

-From 1840 he lived in Warsaw (then in the Russian Empire), where he successfully played against top Warsaw chess masters: Alexander Hoffman, Piotrowski, Szymański, Siewieluński, Hieronim Czarnowski, Szymon Winawer, etc.
+From 1840, he lived in Warsaw (then in the Russian Empire), where he successfully played against top Warsaw chess masters: Alexander Hoffman, Piotrowski, Szymański, Siewieluński, Hieronim Czarnowski, Szymon Winawer, and others.

-Petrov won matches against D.A.
-Baranov (4–2) in 1809, Carl Jaenisch (2–1) at St Petersburg 1844; Prince Sergey Semenovich Urusov (3–1) at St Petersburg 1853 and (13½–7½) at Warsaw 1859; and Ilya Shumov (4–2) at St Petersburg 1862.
+Petrov won matches against D. A. Baranov (4–2) in 1809, Carl Jaenisch (2–1) at St. Petersburg in 1844; Prince Sergey Semenovich Urusov (3–1) at St. Petersburg in 1853 and (13½–7½) at Warsaw in 1859; and Ilya Shumov (4–2) at St. Petersburg in 1862.

-During the January Uprising (1863–64), he left Warsaw for Vienna and Paris.
-Among others, he played a match with Paul Journoud at Paris 1863.
+During the January Uprising (1863–1864), he left Warsaw for Vienna and Paris.
+Among others, he played a match with Paul Journoud at Paris in 1863.

 He was an original chess thinker, not afraid to disagree with the ideas of Philidor, the dominant chess figure of his time.
-Petrov's most well-known problem is "The Retreat of Napoleon I from Moscow" (St. Petersburg 1824).
+Petrov's most well-known problem is "The Retreat of Napoleon I from Moscow" (St. Petersburg, 1824).

 Petrov died in Warsaw in 1867, and was buried in the Orthodox Cemetery in Warsaw.